JackCrusoe47/CR3BP_MATLAB_Library/README.md

 - Conversions between non-dimensional rotational to dimensional inertial frames
 - Conversions between non-dimensional rotational to Ephemeris frames
 - Other frame, vector and keplarian parameter conversions
+- **Latest Update**: example files to create major orbit familes ('examples\')

 **Note** I tried to specify any and all references I used in each module.
-But if you find any missing or if any mistakes in the implementation exists, do contact me on my e-mail: kevincharls.work@mail.com
+But if you find any missing or if any mistakes in the implementation exists, do contact me on my e-mail: kevincharls.work@gmail.com